I was employed by the University of Florida from 1972-2010. I have

 Statistical Methods for the Social Sciences, (5th edition,

-including multiple regression, ANOVA and repeated measures ANOVA,
+regression, ANOVA and repeated measures ANOVA, analysis of covariance,

-robust regression, and the Bayesian approach to statistical inference.
+the Bayesian approach to statistical inference.
+The book's

-For applets used in some examples and exercises of the new edition, go
+format.
+For applets used in some examples and exercises of the new

 to applets.